tjd1234/cmpt225summer2023/assignments/a2/README.md

 One idea for how undo can work is that every time `Stringlist` is modified by one of its methods, it *pushes* the *inverse* operation on the top of an undo stack.
-When `undo()` is called, it *pops* the top of the stack and applies that operation to the list thus undoing the most recent operation.
+When `undo()` is called, it *pops* the top of the stack and applies that operation to the list, thus undoing the most recent operation.

 **Important** All the methods in [Stringlist](Stringlist.h) marked "undoable" should work with `undo()`. `undo()` cannot be undone: there is no "re-do"